LightBurnSoftware/Documentation/FAQ.md

 ### Q: I have suggestions – should I post them here?

 A: You should post them to our suggestion site.
 Other people can vote on suggestions, we read it regularly, and it helps us prioritize feature development.
 It’s here: <https://lightburn.fider.io/>

+### Q: I imported an SVG file but only get Image options for Mode

+A: SVG files do not automatically imply vector drawings.
+It is possible to have a bitmap/raster image embedded in an SVG file and LightBurn will treat it as any other bitmap and give you the Image engraving options.
+If you are trying to create vector tracing, you will need to use the Trace Image (ALT+T or Tools > Trace Image) function in LightBurn or another application to create line art of the image.